wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-dotnet-how-to-use-access-control.md

 You can review and change these configuration settings in the ACS Management Portal.
 Use the following steps to review the changes in the portal.

-1. Log into the Windows [Azure Management <!-- deleted by customization Portal](http://manage.WindowsAzure.com) --><!-- keep by customization: begin --> Portal](http://manage.windowsazure.cn) <!-- keep by customization: end -->.
+1. Log into the Windows [Azure Management Portal](http://manage.WindowsAzure.com).

 2. Click **Active Directory**.